Does Metformin Cause Hair Loss?

 - Medications And Supplements

-Prescription drugs and steroids for conditions like cancer, depression, heart problems, blood pressure issues, and arthritis may cause hair loss.
+Prescription drugs and steroids for conditions like cancer, depression, heart problems, blood pressure issues, and arthritisi XA common disorder that causes inflammation and pain of one or more joints, which gradually tend to worsen with age. may cause hair loss.
 If you are taking any other drug along with metformin, consult your doctor about drug interactions.

 - Hormonal Changes

-Pregnancy, childbirth, menopause, and thyroid problems involve hormonal changes that may cause severe hair fall.
+Pregnancy, childbirth, menopausei XThe end of the monthly menstrual cycle that occurs in women in their 40s or 50s due to the decline of female reproductive hormones. , and thyroid problems involve hormonal changes that may cause severe hair fall.
 Discontinuing birth control pills may also cause hormonal imbalance and hair fall.

 - Medical Conditions

 If you have other medical conditions, your hair loss can be caused by several reasons other than metformin.
-Conditions like thyroid disease, autoimmune diseases that attack hair follicles like alopecia areata, and scalp infections like ringworm can lead to temporary or permanent hair loss.
-Trichotillomania, a hair-pulling disorder, and diseases like lichen planus and some types of lupus also cause excessive hair fall and balding.
+Conditions like thyroid disease, autoimmune diseases that attack hair follicles like alopecia areata, and fungal infections like ringworm can lead to temporary or permanent hair loss.
+Trichotillomania, a hair-pulling disorder, and diseases like lichen planus and some types of lupusi XAn inflammatory disease that occurs when the immune system attacks its own tissues and organs, causing joint pain, fatigue, and rashes. also cause excessive hair fall and balding.

 - Stressful Events